DanielCollins96/aws-cdk-demo/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+This project sets up a load balanced sample php app running on containers.

 ## Useful commands

  * `npm run build`   compile typescript to js